Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 Driving up the mountain in Mt Rainier

-If you want a full tour of our bus, check out my previous post SCHOOL BUS TOUR.
+If you want to see our full skoolie tour, check out my previous post SCHOOL BUS TOUR.

 HAPPY TRAVELS!